adfaure/kodama-theme/content/blog/how-to-use.md

 };
 ```

-To generate the CSS file, you can use the following command:
+Create a file `styles/styles.css`, and use the following command to generate the final CSS file:

 ```
 npx tailwindcss -i styles/styles.css -o static/styles/styles.css